MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/retail-peripherals-overview.md

 Navigation: Click **Retail and Commerce** &gt; **Channel setup** &gt; **POS setup** &gt; **Devices**.
 A device is an entity that represents a physical instance of a device that is mapped to a POS register.
 When a device is created, it’s mapped to a POS register.
 The device entity tracks information about when a POS register is activated, the type of client that is being used, and the application package that has been deployed to a specific device.

-Devices can be mapped to the following application types: Retail Modern POS, Retail Cloud POS, Retail Modern POS – Windows Phone, Retail Modern POS – Android, and Retail Modern POS – iOS.
+Devices can be mapped to the following application types: Retail Modern POS, Retail Cloud POS, Retail Modern POS – Android, and Retail Modern POS – iOS.

 ### Modern POS